sysbio-bioinf/CTest/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will explain you how to setup a local CTest instance on your computer for testing purposes.

 Download a release version of CTest: